soapdog/patchfox/README.md

 $ npm run dev
 ```

 ## Running

 Go to [about:debugging](about:debugging) on Firefox, select `this firefox` and click to add a temporary add-on.
 Select the `manifest.json` file from the `dist/` folder from this repository.

-This will add Patchfox as a temporary add-on.
-It will be removed if you quit Firefox.
-There will be a new button on your toolbar showing a hermit crab.
-Thats your menu for all things Scuttlebutt.

 ## Setup inside Patchfox